Trends

 Has the proportion of people with disability who completed Year 12 changed over time?

 The data in the graph and the table below show the proportion of people with disability (aged 20–64) who completed Year 12 (or equivalent).
-Data from 2012 to 2018 are used.
-In 2018, the proportion of people with disability who had completed Year 12 was 45%, compared with 37% in 2012.
+Data from 2012 to 2022 are used.
+In 2022, 58% of people with disability had completed Year 12, compared with 37% in 2012.
+The baseline used to track change over time was 45% in 2018.

 Source: